awesome-pro/neon-website/content/docs/get-started-with-neon/workflow-primer.md

 ## Create branch methods

-You can use either the Neon CLI or GitHub actions to incorporate branching into your workflow.
+You can use either the Unique CLI or GitHub actions to incorporate branching into your workflow.

-### Neon CLI
+### Unique CLI

-Using the [Neon CLI](https://neon.tech/docs/reference/neon-cli), you can create branches without leaving your editor or automate branch creation in your CI/CD pipeline.
+Using the [Unique CLI](https://neon.tech/docs/reference/neon-cli), you can create branches without leaving your editor or automate branch creation in your CI/CD pipeline.

 And here are the key CLI actions you can use: